-In the last year alone, the members of SPOKE are all very active on their own as well as with SPOKE, and in recent years have performed at major festivals and venues on every continent except Antarctica, including such countries as Argentina, Australia, Brazil, Canada, China, Colombia, France, Germany, Ghana, Holland, India, Italy, Japan, Korea, Luxembourg, Martinique, Morocco, New Zealand, Oman, Peru, Portugal, Russia, Senegal, Slovenia, Spain and Ukraine, along with such diverse artists as Richard Bona, the Mingus Big Band, Bob Mintzer, T.S.
+The members of SPOKE are all very active on their own as well as with SPOKE, and in recent years have performed at major festivals and venues on every continent except Antarctica, including such countries as Argentina, Australia, Belgium, Brazil, Canada, China, Colombia, France, Germany, Ghana, Holland, India, Italy, Japan, Korea, Luxembourg, Martinique, Morocco, New Zealand, Oman, Peru, Portugal, Russia, Senegal, Slovenia, Spain and Ukraine, along with such diverse artists as Richard Bona, the Mingus Big Band, Bob Mintzer, T.S.
 Monk, the WDR Big Band and the Spanish Harlem Orchestra just to name a few.

 Critical Praise for SPOKE

-* New York City’s All About Jazz picked Spoke as a top-ten release in 2009, and said:
+* New York City’s All About Jazz picked Spoke as a top-ten release in 2009, saying:

 Spoke Member Bios:

 Justin Wood grew up in frozen Northern Maine, which might account for his warm sound and “spark-spewing solos that showcase the alto’s best qualities” [All About Jazz].
-Living in New York City for the past decade, Justin has established a presence as a highly versatile and always unique voice on the alto saxophone and proficient doubler.
+In New York City, Justin has established himself as a unique voice on the alto saxophone and proficient doubler.
 He performs and records with some of NYC’s most innovative latin ensembles including Chia’s Dance Party, Diego Obregon and Grupo Chonta, NYC’s many big bands, Evan Mazunik’s ZAHA, the Ben Stapp Zozimos Collective, and Big Five Chord.